uunicorn/python-validity/README.md

 $ sudo systemctl start python3-validity
 $ fprintd-enroll
 ```
-If you are running TLP, be sure to add the lsusb id for the fingerprint reader to the [USB_DENYLIST](https://linrunner.de/tlp/settings/usb.html#usb-denylist)
+If you are running TLP, be sure to add the fingerprint reader to the [USB_DENYLIST](https://linrunner.de/tlp/settings/usb.html#usb-denylist)

 ```